nelhage/blog.nelhage.com/source/_posts/2015-07-17-indices-point-between-elements.markdown

-However, if we want to adopt the more general primitive, of removing slices, (Python's `del array[x:y]`), we run into the same problem as extracting slices, previously, with the same solution.
+However, if we want to adopt the more general primitive, of removing slices, (Python's `del array[x:y]`), we run into the same problem as extracting slices, previously.
+Once again, shifting our thinking to index between elements removes all ambiguity.

 ## Incrementally consuming an array